2006 South Australian state election: Key Liberal seats

 The outer southern suburbs district of Mawson was first won by former Liberal Police Minister Robert Brokenshire in the 1993 state election.
-He was defeated by former radio presenter Leon Bignell, who gained a 5.7 percent two party preferred swing for Labor.
+He was defeated by former radio presenter Leon Bignell, who gained a 5.7 per cent two party preferred swing for Labor.

 The other outer suburbs district that fell to Labor was Bright, which had been held since 1989 by former Liberal energy minister Wayne Matthew, who decided to retire at this election.
 The seat was contested for the Liberals by Legislative Council member Angus Redford, who faced a tougher fight than expected.
-He was defeated by Labor's Chloë Fox, who received a 14.4 percent swing on a two party preferred basis, the largest in the state.
+He was defeated by Labor's Chloë Fox, who received a 14.4 per cent swing on a two party preferred basis, the largest in the state.

 The inner southern suburbs district of Unley was won in 2002 by outspoken Liberal Mark Brindal who failed to win preselection for the seat and moved to contest the marginal Labor seat of Adelaide, but was shrouded in a controversy concerning a sexual relationship that Brindal had with a mentally ill man, forcing him to withdraw.
 The Liberal candidate was businessman David Pisoni, while Labor fielded Unley Mayor Michael Keenan.
-Despite a 7.9 percent two party preferred swing against him, Pisoni hung onto the seat by 1.1 percent.
+Despite a 7.9 per cent two party preferred swing against him, Pisoni hung onto the seat by 1.1 per cent.

 The inner north eastern suburbs district of Hartley had been won by Joe Scalzi in 1993 and held by a very narrow margin in each subsequent election.
 The district has a very high proportion of Italian migrants and the ability to speak the language is considered by many commentators as being vital for a candidate to win the seat.
-This was a factor in Labor's preselection of political staffer Grace Portolesi, who defeated Scalzi with a 5.9 percent two party preferred swing.
+This was a factor in Labor's preselection of political staffer Grace Portolesi, who defeated Scalzi with a 5.9 per cent two party preferred swing.